-- The name, address, and telephone number of the person or office b. responsible for the project during the post-closure period. - A description of the planned uses of the property during the c. post-closure period.
-Post-closure use of the property must not disturb the integrity of the cap system, base liner system, or any other components of the containment system, or the function of the monitoring systems unless necessary to comply with the requirements of this subsection.
-The Department may approve disturbance if the constructor or operator demonstrates that disturbance of the cap system, base liner system, or other component of the containment system will not increase the potential threat to public health, safety, and welfare; the environment; and natural resources. - The cost estimate for post-closure activities required under this d. section. - Maintain the integrity and effectiveness of any cap system, including (3) repairing the system as necessary to correct the defects of settlement, subsidence, erosion, or other events and preventing run-on and runoff from eroding or otherwise damaging the cap system. - (4) Maintain and operate the leachate collection system.
-The Department may allow the constructor or operator to stop managing leachate upon a satisfactory demonstration that leachate from the project no longer poses a threat to human health and the environment. - (5) Monitor and maintain the groundwater monitoring system in accordance with G.S.
-130A-309.215 and monitor the surface water in accordance with 15A NCAC 13B .0602. - Completion of Post-Closure Care.
-Following completion of the post-closure care period, the constructor or operator shall submit a certification, signed by a registered professional engineer, to the Department, verifying that post-closure care has been completed in accordance with the post-closure plan, and include the certification in the operating record.
+d.
+The cost estimate for post-closure activities required under this

+Maintain the integrity and effectiveness of any cap system, including (3) repairing the system as necessary to correct the defects of settlement, subsidence, erosion, or other events and preventing run-on and runoff from eroding or otherwise damaging the cap system.

+(4) Maintain and operate the leachate collection system.
+The Department may allow the constructor or operator to stop managing leachate upon a satisfactory demonstration that leachate from the project no longer poses a threat to human health and the environment.

+Monitor and maintain the groundwater monitoring system in accordance (5) with G.S.
+130A-309.216 and monitor the surface water in accordance with 15A NCAC 13B .0602.

+(c) Completion of Post-Closure Care. - Following completion of the post-closure care period, the constructor or operator shall submit a certification, signed by a registered professional engineer, to the Department, verifying that post-closure care has been completed in accordance with the post-closure plan, and include the certification in the operating record.

-§ 130A-309.218.
-Recordation of projects using coal combustion products for structural
+"§ 130A-309.219.
+Recordation of projects using coal combustion products for structural fill.

-- The owner of land where coal combustion products have been used in volumes of (a) more than 1,000 cubic yards shall file a statement of the volume and locations of the coal combustion residuals with the Register of Deeds in the county or counties where the property is located.
+(a) The owner of land where coal combustion products have been used in volumes of more than 1,000 cubic yards shall file a statement of the volume and locations of the coal combustion residuals with the Register of Deeds in the county or counties where the property is located.
 The statement shall identify the parcel of land according to the complete legal description on the recorded deed, either by metes and bounds, or by reference to a recorded plat map.
 The statement shall be signed and acknowledged by the landowners in the form prescribed by G.S.
 47-38 through G.S.
+47-43.

-47-43. - Recordation shall be required within 90 days after completion of a structural fill project using coal combustion residuals. - The Register of Deeds, in accordance with G.S.
+Recordation shall be required within 90 days after completion of a structural fill project using coal combustion residuals.

+The Register of Deeds, in accordance with G.S.
 161-14, shall record the notarized statement and index it in the Grantor Index under the name of the owner of the land.
-The original notarized statement with the Register's seal and the date, book, and page number of recording shall be returned to the Department after recording. - When property with more than 1,000 cubic yards of coal combustion products is sold, leased, conveyed, or transferred in any manner, the deed or other instrument of transfer shall contain in the description section in no smaller type than used in the body of the deed or instrument a statement that coal combustion products have been used as structural fill material on the property. - "§ 130A-309.219.
+The original notarized statement with the Register's seal and the date, book, and page number of recording shall be returned to the Department after recording.

+When property with more than 1,000 cubic yards of coal combustion products is sold, leased, conveyed, or transferred in any manner, the deed or other instrument of transfer shall contain in the description section in no smaller type than used in the body of the deed or instrument a statement that coal combustion products have been used as structural fill material on the property.

+"§ 130A-309.220.
 Department of Transportation projects.